Trials and Triumphs: How Clinical Trials Can Offer New Hope to Cancer Patients

 be investigated sooner rather than later.
 Her suggestion was to come to the

-University of Maryland Greenebaum Cancer Center (UMGCC) to find out about a
+University of Maryland Greenebaum Comprehensive Cancer Center (UMGCCC) to find out about a

 bone marrow transplant.
-At the time, UMGCC was only doing related donor transplants,
+At the time, UMGCCC was only doing related donor transplants,

 and my only sibling was not a match.
 So, it was off to another hospital to see